Klagarge/BachelorThesis-OTSecurity/02-main/04-mitm.typ

 If the source port is 1502, the packet is from the server and is destined for the controller.
 The attacker should then verify whether the response corresponds to a previously saved transaction ID and, if so, modify the response as necessary.

+== Summary
+The entire process is summarized in @fig-modbus-tcp-attack.

+(1) Initially, under normal conditions, the controller sends a request to the server, the server responds, and the controller triggers the alarm if necessary.

+(2) However, when the attacker initiates an #gls("arp") poisoning attack, all packets are routed through the attacker.

+(3) This allows the attacker to perform a #gls("mitm") attack and modify the packets in real-time.
+In this scenario, the controller sends a request to the server, the attacker intercepts and alters the response, and the controller proceeds as if the modified response were legitimate.

+#figure(
+  align(center,
+    chronos.diagram(mitm, width: 100%)
+  ),
+  caption: [Modbus/TCP attack scenario],
+) <fig-modbus-tcp-attack>

 = Implement Modbus/TLS <subj:attack:mitm-modbus-tls>
 == Closer look on TLS
 #todo([